Paartha23/Elevate-labs-/Task 5  : Capture and Analyze Network Traffic Using Wireshark./README (1).md

 ### Step 7: Export the Capture
 - Go to **File → Export Specified Packets**.
-- Save the file as `NetworkCapture.pcap` or `Task5.pcapng` for later analysis.
+- Save the file

 ---

-## 📊 Summary of Findings
+##  Summary of Findings
 During the analysis, three primary protocols were identified:
 1. **DNS:** Responsible for converting human-readable domain names to IP addresses.
 2. **TCP:** Used to establish reliable connections between devices.